France Jamet

 France Jamet (born 1961) is a French politician and a member of National Rally.
+She has been serving as a Member of the European Parliament (MEP) since 2017.

 She is an FN regional councillor in the Languedoc-Roussillon region, elected in 2004 on a list led by her father, Alain Jamet.
 In 2009 she was selected to be National Front's candidate in the Languedoc-Roussillon region for the 2010 regional elections.
 She unsuccessfully contested Hérault's 1st constituency at the Legislative elections in 2017 and 2022.

+Jamet is the niece of French journalist Dominique Jamet.